sapphire-cms/sapphire-cms/README.md

 - **Trully Headless**.
 No frontend bias.
 - **Modular & Embeddable**.
 Powered by a tiny, pluggable core.
 - **Low-Code & Low-Config**.
 Spin up a full CMS in minutes.

+# Repository

+This repository hosts following packages:

+- [aot](packages/aot) - Ahead-of-Time compiler and bundler for Sapphire CMS.
+- [cli](packages/cli) - Command-line tool for CMS administration and content management.
+- [codegen](packages/codegen) - Module transforming content into application code.
+- [core](packages/core) - Core of Sapphire CMS.
+- [node](packages/node) - Module providing the ability to run Sapphire CMS in a **Node.js** environment.
+- [rest](packages/rest) - REST API for Sapphire CMS.

+# Pre-MVP Technology Disclaimer

+Sapphire CMS is a pre-MVP project under active development.
+It is not yet stable and suitable for production.
+It may and will contain bugs, incomplete features, and undergo breaking changes.

 # License